jrz/libphonenumber/FALSEHOODS.md

     **Tip:** Don’t store properties for a phone number such as validity or type.
 Check this information again from the library when you need it.

+1.  **Phone numbers never change**

+    A phone might change because of the numbering scheme changes when the range beginning to run out of free numbers.
+This happened in the Netherlands 10-10-1995, where all numbers were standardized to a 10-digit format.

 1.  **Each country calling code corresponds to exactly one country**

     The USA, Canada, and several Caribbean islands share the country calling